TinusgragLin/slices-2020-march-to-june/ml-note/Machine-Learning-Note-5.md

-##### 2. Kenel Trick for Non-linear Classification and Avoiding Inner Products Calculation
+##### 2. Kernel Trick for Non-linear Classification and Avoiding Inner Products Calculation